What Are The VA Loan Spouse Requirements?

 The VA loan is designed to help veterans achieve the dream of homeownership.
 With that, there are very strict occupancy requirements that you wouldn’t have to worry about with most other types of mortgages.

-First, ex-spouses of service members aren’t eligible for a new VA loan.
+First, it’s important to understand that ex-spouses of service members aren’t eligible for a new VA loan.
 That’s a relatively cut and dried rule.
 But if you and your former spouse are on the same VA loan together, it gets a bit more complicated.

 In the event of a divorce, the civilian spouse can remain in the home if they were a co-signer on the loan.
-But if the civilian spouse wasn’t a co-signer, they cannot stay in the home if the veteran has moved out.
+But if the civilian spouse wasn’t a co-signer, they can only stay in the home if they assume the existing mortgage or refinance.

 If the civilian spouse keeps the home, and the mortgage, there are also entitlement issues to consider.
 The service member won’t be able to restore their entitlement until their ex refinances the loan or pays off the existing VA loan.

-The finances post-divorce are never easy.
-But a VA loan can throw more complications into the mix.
+Post-divorce finances are never easy, but a VA loan adds more complications to them.

 FAQs About VA Loan Spouse Requirements